vamshi126/Currency_Convertor/README.md

-# currency_convertor
+# currency convertor (Flutter)

-Convert given currency which is in Dollars to Indian Rupees
+Convert the given currency which is in Dollars to Indian Rupees

-- At the time of making this project : $ 1=INR 83.02
+- At the time of making this project: $ 1=INR 83.02